firmoholanda/sample-app/README.md

 # 📃 sample-app (ruby on rails tutorial sample application)

-the Ruby on Rails Tutorial is designed to give you a thorough introduction to web application development, including a basic grounding in Ruby, Rails, HTML & CSS, databases, version control, testing, and deployment—sufficient to launch you on a career as a web developer or technology entrepreneur.
+His is an ongoing project found in The Ruby on Rails Tutorial.
+It is designed to give you a thorough introduction to web application development, including a basic grounding in Ruby, Rails, HTML & CSS, databases, version control, testing, and deployment sufficient to launch you on a career as a web developer or technology entrepreneur.